Alliant Energy Outage Center

 Blinks occur when an obstruction, like a tree limb, comes into contact with a power line or transformer.
 To prevent damage to the utility system or your home, a circuit breaker interrupts the electricity for a fraction of a second.

-If the limb remains on the line, the breaker opens (power is interrupted) and tries to close again.
+If the obstruction remains on the line, the breaker opens and tries to close again.
+Power is interrupted at this time.
 If the obstruction is still on the line after the third try, the breaker opens and does not close automatically.

 At this point, a utility worker must be dispatched to remove the obstruction and manually reset the breaker.

 Power blinks rarely cause damage to equipment.
-Older digital clocks and other devices are the most vulnerable to blinks; newer models are designed to ride out these small voltage fluctuations.
+Older devices are the most vulnerable to blinks.
+Newer models are designed to ride out these small voltage fluctuations.

 Power surges